ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 <p>

-A measure was created to classify each patient visit based on whether they were seen within the 30-minute target.
+A **calculated column** was created to classify each patient visit based on whether they were seen within the 30 minute target.

 ```DAX
 Wait Time Status = IF('Hospital ER_Data'[Patient Waittime] <= 30, "Within Target", "Target Missed")